Illustration courtesy of Nadia Snopek

 Technology alone does not solve organizational challenges.
 But thoughtfully implemented systems can reduce friction and create stability.

-Effective continuity tools should help organizations:
+Effective art collection management and continuity tools should help art organizations:

-- create institutional memory through documentation
+- Preserve institutional knowledge through consistent documentation and recordkeeping

 Importantly, these systems are not just about collections.